dineshkummarc/Picturo2.0/README.md

 Picturo can keep your galleries private, you just have to edit config.php and set private variable to true and add a user. <b>``By default, there is an admin user with the password “admin” in the configuration file``</b>.
 Just uncomment the two following lines to enable private galleries : <br/>
 <b>``$config['private'] = true;`` <br/>
 ``$config['private_pass']['admin'] = 'd033e22ae348aeb5660fc2140aec35850c4da997';`` <br/></b>
-Passwords are SHA-1 strings, you can generate your passwords online here.
+Passwords are SHA-1 strings, you can generate your passwords online here at [sha1-online](http://www.sha1-online.com/).

 ### Add galleries
 Your photos must be stored in content folder, if you want to add a gallery you just need to create a folder within your content folder.
 Galleries thumbnail are generated with the first picture found in the folder.

 ### Create your own theme
-Picturo supports themes with Twig as templating engine they are located in the themes folder.
+Picturo supports themes with [Twig](https://twig.symfony.com/) as templating engine they are located in the themes folder.
 All themes must include two files : <br/>
 <b>``gallery.html`` <br/>
 ``detail.html`` <br/></b>
 If you want to keep your galleries private, you will need a third file <b>“login.html”</b>.
 Each file will have a basic set of variable, plus specific variable.